DataScienceBioLab/reptile/REPOSPECS.md

 - Type hints for all functions
 - README files in each major directory

-### Educational Content
+### Analysis Documentation
-- Jupyter notebooks for interactive learning
+- Jupyter notebooks for exploratory analysis
 - Markdown cells explaining analysis steps
-- Interactive exercises and quizzes
+- Requirements tracking in issues
+- Results documentation in project wiki

 ## Environment Management